 The rules are simple.
 Every time sales says they won because of “superior sales effort” you take a shot.
 Every time they blame the product or a missing feature for a loss, you take a shot.
 And lastly, every time they complain about the price, whether it is for a win or a loss, or that the competition discounted more, you get to take a shot.

-The smart money says I will be shit-faced before 30 minutes is done.
+The smart money says the Dude will be shit-faced - or in alcohol toxicosis - before 30 minutes have gone by.

 How to do win/loss right